brittanywelsh/st-character-manager/dev_log.md

 This log is a tool for the collaborators to make notes, expand on details for various commits, and track progress.

+##August 5, 2015 (MIKE)
+- Added a statModification object constructor to help with following "bin paths" for abilities and feats which alter stats, attributes, and other such stuff.
+- Built a modest UnitTest object for us to move in the direction of test driven development.
+Fully functional, though a bit bare bones.
+This material has been moved out of my folder and into the general use area.

 ## August 4, 2015 (MIKE)
 - Fixed syntactic errors in various files of my code which prevented said code from executing.